ibowditch/userdocs/_sources/kiosk.md.txt

 As with the old Attendance Book, you would normally sign-in to one activity, described in the heading of the page (OIC, activity type, date, etc.).
-If you attended another activity later in the day, you would sign-out of the first one and go to the next page to sign-in to the next activity.
+If you attended another activity later in the day, you would sign-out of the first one and go to the next page and sign-in to the next activity.

 In the new system, signing in without an event would be like signing your name in the middle of a blank page in the old Attendance Book.
 You need to fill in the details at the top of the page to give the context, and show